 - RMOW employees are not eligible and cannot receive a Civic Service Award,

-Whistler's Council presented three Civic Service Awards to recognize Alvin Poettcker, Emily Taylor, and Chelsey Walker for their volunteer contributions on Committees and Boards of Council.
-The awards were announced and presented at a Council Recognition event held on October 22, 2022.
+Whistler’s Council presented three Civic Service Awards to recognize Alvin Poettcker, Emily Taylor, and Chelsey Walker for their volunteer contributions on Committees and Boards.
+The awards were announced and presented at a Council Recognition Event held on October 22, 2022.

 Alvin Poettcker was awarded for his contribution to the Whistler 2020 Development Corporation (WDC).

 The WDC was created to facilitate the delivery of the Whistler Athlete Village for the 2010 Winter Games and what is now the residential neighbourhood of Cheakamus Crossing.
 It is a wholly owned subsidiary of the Resort Municipality of Whistler.

 Alvin has served as director of the Board since 2018 and brings extensive expertise in development and financial management through his long standing involvement as one of the first directors of the UBC Properties Trust.
 Alvin was nominated for his exemplary leadership and dedication to the WDC Board.